palewire/first-python-notebook/docs/jupyter_desktop/index.rst

 * `"The Tennis Racket"`_ by BuzzFeed and the BBC
 * `"Machine bias"`_ by ProPublica
+* `As Opioid Crisis Ramped Up, Pills Flowed Into Vermont by the Millions <https://github.com/asuozzo/arcos-opioid-analysis-vt>`_ by Seven Days
 * `More than 35 different notebooks`_ published by the Los Angeles Times

 There are numerous ways to install and configure Jupyter notebooks.
 Since this tutorial is designed for beginners, it will demonstrate how to use `JupyterLab Desktop <https://github.com/jupyterlab/jupyterlab-desktop>`_, a self-contained application that provides a ready-to-use Python environment with several popular libraries already bundled in.
 It can be installed on any operating system with a simple point-and-click interface.